itsMapleLeaf/aspects3/app/rulebook.md

 - Roll a d6, represents the difficult of the task
 - Success = equal or less than the character’s value in that skill
 - On a failure, you earn one comeback point
-- You can spend any number of comeback points to subtract from a roll result

 Power & risk dice:

 - Added to skill checks via effects or situationally by the narrator
+- Power die: subtracts from the roll
-- Can add any number of them to a roll
+- Risk die: adds to the roll
 - d6, where:
   - 1-3 = nothing
   - 4-5 = adds or subtracts 1
   - 6 = adds or subtracts 2
-- Power die: subtracts from the roll
-- Risk die: adds to the roll
+- Can add any number of them to a roll

 Proficient skills:

 - Determined by your trait attributes
-- Gives +1 power die for skill checks made with that skill
+- Gives +1 power die for skill checks made with that skill (_on top of_ trait bonuses)
 - Proficient skills must be unique; cannot make a skill proficient twice

 Strength